 Bernstein: White House will push Congress to 'do more' on childcare support

-Jared Bernstein, chair of President Biden’s Council of Economic Advisors, said the White House plans to push Congress to invest in childcare support in a bigger way now that a pandemic-era safety net is due to expire in September.
+Jared Bernstein, chair of President Biden’s Council of Economic Advisers, said the White House plans to push Congress to invest in childcare support in a bigger way now that a pandemic-era safety net is due to expire in September.

 "We need to do more," Bernstein told Yahoo Finance while attending the Federal Reserve Bank of Kansas City’s annual economic symposium in Jackson Hole, Wyo.